Revenues:

 The constitutional provisions relating to the Federal Republic of Germany's finances are found in Articles 104a to 108 of the Basic Law (Grundgesetz/GG).
 These regulate financial autonomy across the Federation and the federal states (Länder), as well as the financial relationships between the Federation, Länder and municipalities, the apportionment of expenditures, the distribution of powers regarding tax laws, tax revenue, financial administration and financial jurisdiction.
 As with other parts of the Basic Law, the constitutional provisions on federal finances have been amended over the years and adapted to account for developments.
 For example, a "debt brake" was incorporated as part of what is often referred to as Federal Reform II.
 The debt brake aims restrict new debt taken on by the Federation and the Länder and put budgetary developments on a more sustainable footing long term.
 It was suspended in response to the Covid-19 pandemic.

-In 2018 the Federation's share of total tax revenues was 41.5% and of total VAT revenues just under 50%.
+In 2022 the Federation's share of total tax revenues was 38% and of total VAT revenues 45.1%.
 The Federation's share has declined slightly over the last decade in favour of the Länder and local authorities.

 VAT and consumption taxes are the tax forms with the broadest tax base, making up almost half of all tax revenues.
 These revenues place a disproportionately high burden on lower-income and younger households, since the bulk of their income goes on consumer spending.